-Patterson, New York: Rosemary's Texas Taco (Closed)Outdoors there should be assorted statues and sculptures.
+Patterson, New York: Rosemary's Texas Taco (Closed)Outdoors there were assorted statues and sculptures.
 "Indoors is just like something out of a wild Acid trip," said someone who went indoors.
+Closed.

 - On the east side of Hwy 22 just south of Havilang Hollow Rd.

 - April 2013: Reported closed.

 Visitor Tips and News About Rosemary's Texas Taco (Closed)

 A restaurant in a small home that is goth meets Ripley's Believe It or Not.
 The dining area is loaded with very very strange curios.
 I wasn't sure if I should be afraid or excited.
 On top of it all the food is very good.[Bob, 09/05/2010]

 For the past 30 years I've been going to the Texas Taco.
 You will have the best beef and bean burritos ever.
 The chili is incredible and delicious.
 Tacos are crispy and tasty.

 The place is a museum of old artifacts from the 40's - 60's.
 And don't forget to visit the bathroom before you leave.
 An unbelievable experience that you will come back to over and over again.
 Don't be scared when the lady of the house comes out with purple hair.
 She will take your order.
 Then you can explore.
 All I can say is have fun.
 And maybe we'll run into each other.[Philip Klipper, 01/30/2010]

 I remember the Muffler Man at the Texas Taco and I DEFINITELY remember Rosemary.
 She (he) cooked up the best food in all of New York State!
 We used to drive an hour and a half just to eat at Texas Taco.
 She used to give out boxes of wooden Texas Taco matches with little faces drawn on all of the match heads![Stuart Schwartz, 05/29/2007]